sysid/vimania/README.md

 # Vimania

 Vimania is a modern and extensible set of functions to be used within VIM and on the commandline.

 It is inspired by and recommends to use [UltiSnips](https://github.com/SirVer/ultisnips).

+It integrates seamless with bookmark manager [twbm](https://github.com/sysid/twbm).

 Key features are: